OpenJKSoftware/gOdoo/README.md

 Deployment.

 Most flags can be configured by Env variables. \
 Use `godoo --help` to find out more.
+HINT: Install tab-completion with `godoo --install-completion`

 # Docker